renew-la/w2-homework/README.md

 ## Getting Started
-1. Fork this repository to create a copy of it on your GitHub account
+1. Fork this repository to create a copy of it on your GitHub account (only do this the first time)
 2. Navigate to your forked homework repository
 3. Click "Clone or Download" (green button)
 4. Select "Open in Desktop" - you should have the Desktop app installed before doing this